A conflict of visions

 This patriarchal moral vision prevailed in the pre-modern world.
 For the Deuteronomistic Historians who attempted to make sense of Israel’s ruin, for example, the ancient Israelites had struggled under the might of neighboring nations because they proved unwilling to devote themselves solely (or correctly) to their own fathers—to Jacob, to Moses, to David, and to YHWH, the God of their fathers.

 The egalitarian vision, on the other hand, seeks to subvert certain socio-political inequalities so as to allow each individual the freedom to pursue his or her happiness and actualization without hindrance.
 Egalitarians therefore view many social hierarchies (e.g. patriarchy) as repressive to self-expression and thus harmful to free society.
-Within this humanistic moral framing, matters of identity, association, and (cultic) obligation are held to rest in the hands of each rational person, not in the hands of fathers, elders, priests, or any other patriarchal representative of the ancestral traditions.
+Within this humanistic moral framing, matters of identity, association, and (cultic) obligation are held to rest in the hands of each rational person, not in the hands of fathers, elders, priests, or any other patriarchal guardian of the ancestral traditions.
 Indeed, the egalitarian thinker often views the nationalistic impulse in an antagonistic light—as the suppression of individual liberty and individual expression so as to achieve what amounts to a restrictive social construct.